 Since 2005, UK-based researchers, engineers or university teams have been coming to French schools to deliver interactive science workshops in English on a variety of STEM topics.
 French pupils get to practice their English in a specific context whilst improving their knowledge of science and their perception of contemporary research.

 Evaluation feedback shows that:

-- 50% of pupils express interest in pursuing science subjects to a higher level following participation in a workshop, compared to an average of 20% prior to participation in the Science in Schools programme.
+- 40% of pupils express interest in pursuing science subjects to a higher level following participation in a workshop, in addition to an average of 25% prior to participation in the Science in Schools programme.

 How does the programme work?

 The British Council identifies teams of UK scientists or STEM Ambassadors willing to come to an area of France for a week to deliver interactive workshops on their research topic to local schools.
 The duration of workshops can vary between 1 to 4 hours depending on the level and age of each class and sessions are delivered entirely in English, even at primary level.
 To optimise communication and understanding, the researchers use a blend of scientific experiments, hands-on activities and interactive presentations tailored to the needs of each group.

 Depending on the theme, some Science in Schools workshops are delivered in laboratory conditions at a local university.
 Taking pupils to a university campus and encouraging discussion with researchers as well as older students is a good way to create links and to spark interest in higher education and careers in research.
 Watch a French news report showing one of our Science in Schools workshops in a Chemistry Department in Lille.

 Approximately 10 French local authorities per year are selected by the Ministry of Education to participate in the programme and requests from schools to get involved must be sent directly to the International Relations Office.
 The British Council cannot accept individual applications from teachers.

 Physics and astronomy